maxking/docker-mailman/README.md

 ## Configuration

 Most of the common configuration is defined in `.env`.
+Please copy the content of `.env.example` into a fresh `.env` file (i.e. by running `cp -a .env.example .env`) and customise it there.
 Further custom environment variables should be set via a newly created docker-compose.override.yaml.

 Additionally, there is need for some extra configuration that interacts directly with the application.
 There are two configuration files on